Relax: Composable Abstractions for End-to-End Dynamic Machine Learning: Cross-Level Algorithms and Optimizations

 \subsection{Shape Annotation Deduction}

-The symbolic shape information in annotations serves as an important source of information for optimization passes.
-To best use this information, \sys{} automatically tracks and deduces symbolic shape annotations of intermediate values during model construction and between passes.
+The symbolic shapes in annotations serve as an important source of information for optimization passes.
+To maximize the use of this information, \sys{} automatically tracks and deduces symbolic shape annotations of intermediate values not only during model construction but also between compiler passes, allowing passes to deduce equalities and relations between shapes and enables extra optimizations.
+Meanwhile, this also increases the demand for deduction efficiency, as the deduction runs for every pass.

-Each tensor operator has a registered shape deduction rule that takes the input shape annotations and the input values~(such as the case of \texttt{reshape}) and returns the output annotations.
-We then adopt a forward deduction method that deduces the annotation of an expression based on its input components.
-Forward deduction is simple and local, and we can obtain annotations for temporary variables during compiler passes.
-Additionally, when shapes cannot be inferred automatically, the forward deduction is able to use the results of a user-inserted \matchcast{} in order to continue inferring later annotations.
+Each tensor operator has a registered shape deduction rule that takes the inputs' shape annotations and values~(such as the case of \texttt{reshape}) and returns the output annotations.
+We adopt a forward deduction method that deduces the annotation of an expression based on its inputs.
+For foreign function call primitives \calltir{} and \calllibrary{}, the output annotations are part of their arguments~(\autoref{fig:approach:cross-level-example}) and will be directly used for deduction.
+Forward deduction offers the benefits of simplicity and locality by effectively avoiding synchronization complexities across global contexts during processing.
+The forward deduction also leverages the explicit information of \matchcast{}.
+With forward deduction, shape annotations of any new variables introduced during compiler passes can be efficiently deduced locally.

-While the symbolic shape provides useful information, it opens new challenges to design the annotation system and the shape deduction---it is not always possible to perfectly deduce and check the symbolic constraints at compile time.
-Despite this, our goal is still to provide as much static information as possible.
-We also recognize the importance of being able to propagate interprocedural shape relations globally across sub-function calls to accommodate intermediate results of optimization passes like fusion, where the sub-functions themselves contain dynamic inputs and outputs. \autoref{fig:approach:deduction-with-cross-function} exemplifies cross-function symbolic shape deduction.
+In addition, driven by the goal of providing as much shape information as possible, we also recognize the importance of propagating interprocedural shape relations globally across subgraph function calls to accommodate intermediate results of optimization passes like fusion, where the subgraph functions themselves contain dynamic inputs and outputs. \autoref{fig:approach:deduction-with-cross-function} exemplifies symbolic shape deduction for subgraph function calls.
 Our system is able to take the symbolic relations at function \texttt{subfn} and propagate the shapes correctly in the callers.
 We summarize the key design principles of our shape annotation and deduction as follows: